-If you're playing Kingdom Come: Deliverance and looking to enhance or tweak your experience a bit, here are some console commands and codes you can use.
-At the moment there aren't a lot, and many of the console commands from the alpha—like an unlimited money cheat—have been disabled (so you may want to check out our money-making guide).
+If you're playing Kingdom Come: Deliverance and looking to enhance or tweak your experience a bit, there are some console commands and codes you can use.
+Not many have been discovered yet, and some of the console commands from the alpha—like an unlimited money cheat—have been disabled (so you may want to check out our money-making guide).

 In the meantime, here are the working console commands for Kingdom Come: Deliverance, and we'll be adding more to this list as they are discovered.
 To activate the console, press the tilde key (`) while in-game.
 You'll see the console drop down from the top of the screen.
 Type in the codes below (the X is typically replaced by a number) and press enter.
 Then close the console with the tilde key again.

 Using a bow and arrow accurately is especially tricky in KCD due to the lack of an crosshair.
 This command adds an aiming reticle anytime you use a bow.
 To turn it back off, replace the 1 with a 0.
 You will have to put your bow away and then take it out again to see the changes on-screen.

 You can adjust your FOV in the settings menu, but only to four values: 60, 65, 70, and 75.
 Entering the code above, and adding a number in place of the X, you can change the value to whatever you like and see the results immediately.

 Used to turn Vsync off.
 Set it to 1 to turn it back on.
 I get a warning in the console when I use this code, and I can't honestly tell if it's working, but you may want to try it to see if it boosts your FPS a bit.